pendyalasyam/systemdesign/README.md

 A web server is computer software and underlying hardware that accepts requests via HTTP (the network protocol created to distribute web content) or its secure variant HTTPS.
 A user agent, commonly a web browser or web crawler, initiates communication by making a request for a web page or other resource using HTTP, and the server responds with the content of that resource or an error message.
 A web server can also accept and store resources sent from the user agent if configured to do so.

 **Thought:** Why cant we simply write a server program using socket program that accepts connections from clients and serve the requests?
+**Counter1:** Do you want to handle html request parsing?
+**Counter2:** If you require security for your solution, do you want to implement SSL in your application ?
+**Counter3:** Suppose traffic to your server is increasing.
+You need to improve the performance of your server.
+So you may need to bring in techniques like Asynchronus IO, Multi-Threading, Event Loops, etc. Are you ready to implement all of this?
+**Counter4:** As your server is implemented from scratch, it needs to undergo heavy testing.
+Lot of testing cost.
+Are you ready to pay for this ?
+**Counter5:** You need to adhere to HTML standards to be able to survive in the internet.
+Do you want to do this maintainance?
+**Counter6:** OR YOU SIMPLY WANT TO USE SOME SOFTWARE THAT IS ALREADY DOING ALL OF THE ABOVE AND BATTLE TESTED?

+Obvious answer is I want to use the software that is already doing all this for me.
+Web Server!!